Understanding Depression and Its Many Causes

 - Lacking purpose in your life

 If you have several symptoms you may be depressed.
-Take my Depression Test to find out.
+Take my Depression Test to find out how bad it might be.
 If you are indeed suffering from depression, you need to do something now before it gets worse.
 This website will give you many ideas but:

 – You must make a decision to help yourself now!

 – See a doctor or learn about online counseling today

 If you want to know more about my philosophy on depression click here.